MystenLabs/sui/CONTRIBUTING.md

 6. Complete the Contributor License Agreement (CLA), if you haven't already done so.
 7. Submit your pull request.

-TODO: Add links to the steps above for more details, such as how to build and test the dev site and where to find the CLA.
+TODO: Add links to the steps above for more details, such as how to build and test the dev site and where to find the CLA once we have one.

-## Code of Conduct
-Please refer to the [Diem Code of Conduct](https://developers.diem.com/docs/policies/code-of-conduct/) for guidelines on interacting with the community.